 10. How can I get a job as a technical writer?

-Getting your first job as a technical writer is usually the hardest.
+Getting your first job as a technical writer is usually the hardest job to get, but the jobs once you’re established in the field become much easier.
 Follow these seven steps to get a job as a technical writer:

 - Build up your knowledge of tools and languages.
 For example, learn CSS, HTML, and XML.
 Also learn a help authoring tool, a graphics tool, a video recording tool, and a page layout tool.